Best YouTube TV VPN 2026: how to change YouTube TV location

 - Change the server or protocol.
 VPNs like NordVPN, for example, usually allow you to choose from more than one protocol.
 Changing it, particularly when it works in some countries but not others, could help you connect.

-If none of this works, try a different VPN or use GPS spoofing.
+If none of this works, try a different VPN.
 But even then, YouTube TV works hard to prevent VPN use.
 So, at the end of the day, it might win against VPN providers.

 Final verdict